 Whatever your abode, castle or cottage, you most likely have a broom in your home or hanging on your hearth.
 From besoms and cobweb brooms to more modern flat brooms and whimsical sculptural objects, brooms are important cultural symbols used for decoration and ritual, as well as functional tools.
 At the Folk School, we have both week-long and weekend classes for you to explore the rich heritage of broom making with renowned artisans.

-Enjoy making floor sweepers, fireplace brooms, cob webbers, kitchen brushes, and/or whisks in Lenton Williams’ class: Broom Making – Appalachian Style.
+Enjoy making floor sweepers, fireplace brooms, cob webbers, kitchen brushes, and/or whisks in Lenton Williams’ class: A Broom Making Weekend.
 After studying box making at Pleasant Hill Shaker Village in Kentucky, Lenton became interested in Shaker history, including broom making.

 Glen McClean (proprietor of Wonky Wood Works) and Carole Morse (artist-in-residence at the Foxfire Museum and Heritage Center) team up in May to teach Brooms – Decorative and Useful.
 In this class you will enjoy making a variety of round and flat brooms, besoms, kitchen brushes, and whisk brooms.
 By introducing colored broom corn and unusual handles, your creations can be functional art.